Julie and Steven Bernstein

 Anyone who was or had a kid in the 90s remembers Wakko, Yakko, and Dot, the Warner brothers and their sister, the Animaniacs.

 They lived in the iconic water tower and ran around the Warner Bros lot wreaking havoc, having fun, and making sly cultural references for the grown-ups who were also watching.
 They shared their show with Pinky and the Brain, a pair of lab mice who tried to take over the world every night.

 What people might not remember, though was that the music was an integral part of the show.
 The score ran under every adventure and helped to build suspense, or make the laughter just a little brighter, or otherwise added to the experience.

 That score was the work of the husband-and-wife team Steven and Julie Bernstein, among others.

 Steven says that in the 90s version, he teamed up with Richard Stone, the supervising composer, with Julie writing songs and underscore and orchestrating for Stone.
 Others were also brought in as the demands of the schedule warranted.
 Stone guided the music for the show, as well as writing the music for the main title song and the Pinky and the Brain song.

 How does one go about scoring a cartoon?
-Julie says, "Starting to watch before we've put music, that's just great getting to work with on this show.
+Julie says, "Starting to watch before we've added music, that's one of the great things about getting to work on this show.
 It's amazing.
+The writing and performances entertain us right away.
 I would say that the writing of the music isn't easy.
-It's not like we go 'oh, my God, that's so funny' and then we go and we write.
+It's not like we say 'oh, my gosh, that's so funny' and then we go and we write.
 No, we struggle.
 It's a struggle, but-"